trueos/pcbsd/src-qt5/docs/preinstall.rst

 **ATI/Radeon:** 3D acceleration on most ATI and Radeon cards is supported.

-**Optimus:** at this time `Bumblebee <https://github.com/Bumblebee-Project/Bumblebee/wiki/FAQ>`_ has not been ported to FreeBSD, meaning that there is no switching support between the two graphics adapters provided by Optimus.
+**Optimus:** at this time there is no switching support between the two graphics adapters provided by Optimus.
 Optimus implementations vary, so PC-BSD® may or may not be able to successfully load a graphics driver on your hardware.
 If you get a blank screen after installation, check your BIOS to see if it has an option to disable one of the graphics adapters or to set "discrete" mode.
 If the BIOS does not provide a discrete mode, PC-BSD® will default to the 3D Intel driver and disable NVIDIA.
 This will change in the future when the NVIDIA driver supports Optimus.

 A list of graphics cards which are known to work can be found on the `FreeBSD Graphics Wiki <https://wiki.freebsd.org/Graphics>`_.

 PC-BSD® has built-in support for dozens of wireless networking cards.
 You can check if your card has a `FreeBSD driver <http://www.freebsd.org/releases/10.1R/hardware.html#WLAN>`_.
 If it does, it should "just work".
-A list of supported Atheros devices and known limitations can be found on the `FreeBSD wiki <https://wiki.freebsd.org/dev/ath_hal%284%29/HardwareSupport>`_.
+A list of supported Atheros devices and known limitations can be found on the `Status of Atheros Wifi Hardware wiki page <https://wiki.freebsd.org/dev/ath_hal%284%29/HardwareSupport>`_.
+A list of supported Intel devices and known limitations can be found on the `iwn(4) Intel 802.11n series NICs wiki page <https://wiki.freebsd.org/dev/iwn%284%29>`_.

 PC-BSD® will automatically detect available wireless networks for supported wireless devices.
 You can verify that your device is supported by clicking the
 :ref:`Hardware Compatibility` icon within the installer.
 If it an external wireless device, insert it before running the "Hardware Compatibility" utility.

 Certain Broadcom devices, typically found in cheap laptops, are quite buggy and can have lockups when in DMA mode.
-If the device freezes, try switching to PIO mode in the BIOS.
+If the device freezes, try switching to "PIO" mode in the BIOS.
 Alternately, add the line *hw.bwn.usedma=0* to :file:`/boot/loader.conf` and reboot to see if that makes a difference.

 If you wish to check your hardware before installing PC-BSD®, a good place to start is the